AmerikanischerAdler/gym_bros/README.md

 You may be able to simply click this link: http://127.0.0.1:5000/

+## Contributions

+Contributions are welcome from developers of all skill levels!

+### Acknowledgements

+* Ty Peachey

 ## Inspiration

 I love the gym, but find it difficult to share in a community of like-minded peers.
 This platform is designed to facilitate positive social interaction between guys and girls who are passionate about physical fitness.